MichielDeCuyper/Algebraic-Effect-Handlers/README.md

 The goal of this library is to be user-friendly, complete and efficient.
 ### User-Friendly
 This library aims to be user-friendliness by offering smart constructors and easy-composable handlers.
+What happens behind the scenes will make use of complex typeclasses and functions, but the API exposed to the user will be as easy as possible.
 ### Complete
 This library aims to be complete by offering the same functionality offered by standard Monad Transformers, but even going further by exploring more exotic effects.

 ### Efficient
 The goal of this library is to match the efficiency of Monad Transformers.
-It has no use to aim for slowe.
+It has no use to aim for slower.
+The efficiency is achieved by *handler fusion*, described in *Fusion For Free* by T. Schrijvers (2015)

 ## A Gentle Introduction